axell-brendow/graphs/README.md

 # graphs
-Repository for the discipline of Graphs
+Repository for the discipline: Graphs